PatrickBD/Natural_Language_Processing_Compilation/README.md

 The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/mercari-price-suggestion-challenge

 The original Kernal can be tried and run here: https://www.kaggle.com/valkling/mercari-rnn-2ridge-models-with-notes-0-42755

+# Piano_Playing_AI
+A Recurrent Neural Network Model that plays piano by predicting the next note in a sequence.

 # The_Pythonic_Python_Script_4_Making_Monty_Python_Scripts
 (I know, It is pretty much the best title ever!)